osamaairfan/Data-Base-Management-System/Assignments/Assignment 01/readme.md

 1. ALTER TABLE Emp
    ADD CONSTRAINT check_minimum_salary CHECK (salary >= 10000);
+2. > Not done
+3. > Not done

-4. DELETE FROM Employees            // part 4
+4. DELETE FROM Employees
    WHERE salary > (
        SELECT D.salary
        FROM Department D